Presence, Essence, Identity - The Art of Magdalena Abakanowicz

 In order to understand better her entire oeuvre, it is important to underline the socio-political context of her native country Poland.
 Namely, Magdalena Abakanowicz started developing her career during the 1950s while socialist realism was nationally accepted matrix, and any other approach was undesirable and could have been easily censored.
 Nevertheless, the artist subtly started constructing her aesthetic by exploring the flora which was not considered subversive at the time, so that in the following years she inserted more and more references concerning daily politics which coincided with the dramatic social and cultural shift in Poland caused by a softening of a conservative political climate.

-In order to determine the importance and the domains of her impressive body, the “Former Mine” Science and Art Centre in Wałbrzych decided to release an exhibition of the artist simply titled Magdalena Abakanowicz: Presence, Essence, Identity.
+In order to determine the importance and the domains of her impressive work, the “Former Mine” Science and Art Centre in Wałbrzych decided to release an exhibition of this renown Polish artist simply titled Magdalena Abakanowicz: Presence, Essence, Identity.
 The second retrospective of her work is curated by Maria Rus Bojan and it will feature a fascinating number of sculptures made in the period from the early 1970s until the end of the first decade of the 21st century.

 The Extraordinary Practice of Magdalena Abakanowicz